Diocese of Budapest and Hungary: Early history

-Russian Orthodox church on the territory of Hungary was built in the 18th century in Tokaj, where the Russian Cossack garrison was located.
+A Russian Orthodox church was built on the territory of Hungary in the 18th century in Tokaj, where the Russian Cossack garrison was located.
 On the lands leased by the Russian monarchs, the Cossacks harvested and processed grapes, which were then transported to St. Petersburg.
 The local church has been preserved to this day.

 Another Russian church, dedicated to Martyr Alexandra, appeared in 1803 in the Budapest suburb of Üröm, on the site of the death of Grand Duchess Alexandra Pavlovna, daughter of the Emperor Paul I of Russia.

 Later, the Ofen Ecclesiastical Mission was established, which operated under the diplomatic mission and registered Orthodox people living in these places.
-For a long time, the Ofen Ecclesiastical Mission was a place of spiritual care and consolation for Russian people who found themselves in Hungary.
+The Ofen Ecclesiastical Mission was a place of spiritual care and consolation for Russian people who found themselves in Hungary.
 Russian diplomats, members of the royal family, representatives of Russian culture, and politicians have repeatedly visited the church at the mission.
 The Ofen Mission had a good library, highly artistic expensive church utensils, the church was distinguished by the splendor of its decoration, and its staff, consisting of a priest, a deacon and four singers, allowed to lead a liturgical life and pastoral care of Eastern Orthodox believers at a decent level.
 Grave Russian Orthodox cemetery in Hungary with graves of clerics and choristers of the court church existed at the chapel.
 The mission ceased to exist after the outbreak of the First World War and the revolution in Russia.

 During interwar period, refugees from former Russian Empire settled in Budapest and created two Russian parishes: one had a house church and was under the jurisdiction of the Archdiocese of Russian Orthodox Churches in Western Europe, the other did not have a permanent church and was subordinate to the Synod of Bishops of the ROCOR.
 These parishes ceased to exist during the Second World War.

-After the war in 1945, Russian parishes came under the jurisdiction of the Moscow Patriarchate.
+Russian parishes came under the jurisdiction of the Moscow Patriarchate in 1945 after the war.
 At same time, Patriarch Alexius I of Moscow and All Russia began receiving appeals from Hungarian Orthodox parishes, which were under the jurisdiction of the Patriarchate of Karlovci before the First World War, and who sought to use the Hungarian language.